What I Learned From My Husband's Divorce

 Just as I learned from my own divorce that it may not be possible to heal or “fix” someone through love alone, through what I know of my husband’s first marriage I learned that it is possible to move on from not getting answers, or from having no real closure.
 I learned that the ghosts of the past can only linger as long as we hold on to the unknown.

-I learned that two people who have committed themselves to marriages which subsequently failed can come out of it as more evolved and enlightened individuals capable of starting over again.
+I learned that two people who have committed themselves to marriages that subsequently failed can come out of it as more evolved and enlightened individuals capable of starting over again.